pablomarin/GPT-Azure-Search-Engine/README.md

 # GPT-Azure-Search-Engine
 Azure Cognitive Search + Azure OpenAI Accelerator

-0- Dataset: ~10k pdfs from the Arxiv dataset, specifically computer science https://www.kaggle.com/datasets/Cornell-University/arxiv
+As the data lake we have ~9.8k Computer Science pdfs from the Arxiv dataset.
+They are on a public Azure Blob Storage Container. https://www.kaggle.com/datasets/Cornell-University/arxiv

+***Steps to run the Accelerator***:

 1- Create a Resource Group were all the assets of this accelerator are going to be.